antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/c-api/dict.rst

    if the key *key* is not present, but *without* setting an exception.

+.. c:function:: PyObject* PyDict_GetItemWithError(PyObject *p, PyObject *key)

+   Variant of :c:func:`PyDict_GetItem` that does not suppress exceptions.
+Return *NULL* **with** an exception set if an exception occurred.
+Return *NULL* **without** an exception set if the key wasn't present.

 .. c:function:: PyObject* PyDict_GetItemString(PyObject *p, const char *key)

    This is the same as :c:func:`PyDict_GetItem`, but *key* is specified as a :c:type:`char\*`, rather than a :c:type:`PyObject\*`.

+.. c:function:: PyObject* PyDict_SetDefault(PyObject *p, PyObject *key, PyObject *default)

+   This is the same as the Python-level :meth:`dict.setdefault`.
+If present, it returns the value corresponding to *key* from the dictionary *p*.
+If the key is not in the dict, it is inserted with value *defaultobj* and *defaultobj* is returned.
+This function evaluates the hash function of *key* only once, instead of evaluating it independently for the lookup and the insertion.

 .. c:function:: PyObject* PyDict_Items(PyObject *p)

-   Return a :c:type:`PyListObject` containing all the items from the dictionary, as in the dictionary method :meth:`dict.items`.
+   Return a :c:type:`PyListObject` containing all the items from the dictionary.

 .. c:function:: PyObject* PyDict_Keys(PyObject *p)

-   Return a :c:type:`PyListObject` containing all the keys from the dictionary, as in the dictionary method :meth:`dict.keys`.
+   Return a :c:type:`PyListObject` containing all the keys from the dictionary.

 .. c:function:: PyObject* PyDict_Values(PyObject *p)

-   Return a :c:type:`PyListObject` containing all the values from the dictionary *p*, as in the dictionary method :meth:`dict.values`.
+   Return a :c:type:`PyListObject` containing all the values from the dictionary *p*.

 .. c:function:: Py_ssize_t PyDict_Size(PyObject *p)